 Now that spring has sprung, many of us already have had encounters with ticks from simply venturing outside.
 This proves you don’t have to walk deep into the woods to come in contact with ticks.
 But how can you stay safe?

 Prevention is the best way to avoid the itching and the devastating effects of Lyme disease and other tick-borne illnesses, such as Rocky Mountain spotted fever, Powassan encephalitis, babesiosis, ehrlichiosis, and anaplasmosis, just to name a few, that can be transmitted by tick bites.
-There are many different types of ticks (the blacklegged tick, or deer tick, is notorious for spreading Lyme disease and its co-infections) but the risk of developing these infections depends on several factors, including your geographic location, type of tick, and how long it was attached to the skin.
+There are many different types of ticks (the blacklegged tick, or deer tick, is notorious for spreading Lyme disease and its co-infections) but the risk of developing these infections depends on several factors, including type of tick and how long it was attached to the skin.

 But you probably don’t want to take any chances.
 Try these natural and effective ways to keep those nasty parasites away without having to resort to harsh chemicals: